eduk8s-tests/lab-tkg-aws-installer/README.md

 The installer mounts the docker service socket from your local machine and during an install will temporarily deploy a ``kind`` Kubernetes cluster to your local docker service.
-For this to work, your local docker service must be configured with at least 6 GB of memory, and that memory should be available for use.
+For this to work, if you are using Docker Desktop on macoOS or Windows, your local docker service must be configured with at least 6 GB of memory and that amount of memory should be available for use.

 To build the installer, first run: